daos-stack/daos/docs/admin/deployment.md

 [examples](https://github.com/daos-stack/daos/tree/release/2.2/utils/config/examples)
 directory.

-Any option supplied to `daos_server` as a command line option or flag will take precedence over equivalent configuration file parameter.
+Any option supplied to `daos_server` as a command-line option or flag will take precedence over equivalent configuration file parameters.

-For convenience, active parsed configuration values are written to a temporary file for reference, and the location will be written to the log.
+For convenience, active parsed configuration values are written to a temporary file for reference and the location will be written to the log.

 #### Configuration Options